Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/docs/task-master-integration.md

 1. Use Task Master to parse the PRD and generate tasks:
    ```
-   Can you parse the PRD at prd.md and generate tasks?
+   Can you parse the PRD at scripts/prd.txt and generate tasks?
    ```

+   **Important**: Always use the `scripts/prd.txt` file with Task Master, not the comprehensive document.
+Task Master is designed to work with the Product Requirements Document specifically.

 2. Use Task Master to work on the generated tasks:
    ```